andrewjlee0/evaluating_compositionality_VLMs/README.md

 ### Scene Generation
 Under "scene_generation", you will find all files related to our evaluation of DALL-E 3.
 Here, you will find three subfolders: stimuli, prompt_probabilities, and dalle_agreement_data_anlaysis_cleaned.

-1. stimuli - refers to the prompts used for each of our three experiments
+1. 'stimuli' - refers to the prompts used for each of our three experiments
-2. prompt_probabilities - contains a single file that generates log-probabilities for all prompts using various OpenAI models
+2. 'prompt_probabilities' - contains a single file that generates log-probabilities for all prompts using various OpenAI models
-3. dalle_agreement_data_analysis_cleaned - contains the data from each our of human experiments (evaluating DALL-E 3's images) and the analysis code that examines this data
+3. 'dalle_agreement_data_analysis_cleaned' - contains the data from each our of human experiments (evaluating DALL-E 3's images) and the analysis code that examines this data

 ### Scene Classification
-Under "scene_classification", you will find all the files related to our evaluation of chat models.
-There are two folders, one for each scene classification dataset: svrt and bongard_hoi.
+Under 'scene_classification', you will find all the files related to our evaluation of chat models.
+There are two folders, one for each scene classification dataset: 'svrt' and 'bongard_hoi'.
 Both have a similar directory structure.
-Under the svrt folder as an example, you will then see a folder for each of the models tested, for human data, and for a combined analysis across models and humans.
-Please look at "claude-3.5-sonnet" as a representative folder:
+Under 'svrt' as an example, you will then see a folder for each of the models tested, for human data, and for a combined analysis across models and humans.
+Please look at 'claude-3.5-sonnet' as a representative folder:

 Here you will see the following items:

-1. run_fewshot_cot0.py - evalautes Claude on the SVRT dataset, without chain-of-thought prompting.
-Here, "cot0" refers to "no chain-of-thought."
+1. 'run_fewshot_cot0.py' - evalautes Claude on the SVRT dataset, without chain-of-thought prompting.
+Here, the suffix 'cot0' refers to "no chain-of-thought."
-2. utils_fewshot_cot0.py - contains various helper functions utilized by run_fewshot_cot0.py
+2. 'utils_fewshot_cot0.py' - contains various helper functions utilized by 'run_fewshot_cot0.py'
-3. results - contains the results of evaluating Claude on the SVRT dataset.
-Here, the only important item is "23_fewshot_results.csv".
+3. 'results' - contains the results of evaluating Claude on the SVRT dataset.
+Here, the only important item is '23_fewshot_results.csv'.

-This folder structure applies to internvl-38b and Qwen2-VL-72B.
-For gpt-4o and gpt-4-vision-preview, the folder structure is slightly different.
-Each of these folders contains two subfolders: fewshot and interactive.
+This folder structure applies to 'internvl-38b' and 'Qwen2-VL-72B'.
+For 'gpt-4o' and 'gpt-4-vision-preview', the folder structure is slightly different.
+Each of these folders contains two subfolders: 'fewshot' and 'interactive'.

-- fewshot - contains all of the files used to evaluate the model on the few-shot setup of the SVRT
+- 'fewshot' - contains all of the files used to evaluate the model on the few-shot setup of the SVRT
-- interactive - contains the files used to evaluate on the human-like setup of the SVRT, which is reported in the Supplmental Information section of the paper
+- 'interactive' - contains the files used to evaluate on the human-like setup of the SVRT, which is reported in the Supplmental Information section of the paper

-Inside fewshot and interactive, the folder structure is nearly identical as claude-3.5-sonnet.
-You will see filenames with the suffixes "cot1", "cot2", and "cot3", referring to chain-of-thought levels 1, 2, and 3, as detailed in the paper.
+Inside 'fewshot' and 'interactive', the folder structure is nearly identical as 'claude-3.5-sonnet'.
+You will see filenames with the suffixes 'cot1', 'cot2', and 'cot3', referring to chain-of-thought levels 1, 2, and 3, as detailed in the paper.
 We did not evaluate non-gpt-4 models on different levels of chain-of-thought prompting, as it did not improve classification accuracy.
-You will also see a file that ends in the suffix "swap".
+You will also see a file that ends in the suffix 'swap'.
 This refers to the experiment when we swapped the category answer labels for each image to test the hypothesis that the models' performance on the datasets could be due to memorization of the datasets (see Supplemental Information).

 ## Evaluating Vision-Language Models
-To evaluate the models on scene classification, open any file that starts with the prefix "run_".
+To evaluate the models on scene classification, open any file that starts with the prefix 'run_'.
 Input your API key, base, and deployment name for the closed-source models.
 You do not need to do so for the open-source models (Qwen and InternVL).
 Save the file, and then run it.
-If you encounter any issues, please do not hesitate to email me at andrewlee0@g.ucla.edu.
+If you encounter any issues, please do not hesitate to email me at 'andrewlee0@g.ucla.edu'.
 I would be more than happy to assist with any errors that arise!